dutaaamahar/dutaaamahar/README.md

-Hello, I am Dwi Duta Mahardewatoro.
-I am a 8th-semester student majoring in Informatics Engineering at Muhammadiyah University Jakarta.
-I have developed programming skills through my degree and Bangkit Academy, and I complement these skills through my competency in multiple programming languages.
-I am a Data and Artificial Intelligence Enthusiast.
-Currently, I am now looking Internship to further develop and use my skills in a year in industry placement, specifically in Data or Artificial Intelligence infrastructure.
+Hello, I'm Dwi Duta Mahardewatoro.
+I am a final year student majoring in Informatics Engineering at Muhammadiyah University, Jakarta.
+I have developed programming skills through my degree, Bangkit Academy, and my internship experiences.
+I am a certified TensorFlow Developer and also a Data and Artificial Intelligence Enthusiast.
+Currently, I am looking for an Internship to further develop and utilize my skills within a year in an industrial placement, specifically in the area of ​​Data or Artificial Intelligence.

 ## :man_technologist: Interests :